What Is Retinol? Everything You've Wanted to Know and More

 “Retin-A restores the organization of cells through cellular turnover in the epidermis, so they are less likely to fall into the pores and block them—resulting in fewer clogged pores and small breakouts,” says Rouleau.
 “It also improves the look of wrinkles by retexturing and smoothing the skin’s surface and reducing pore size.”

-“The pros of either are that you will see improvement in fine lines, wrinkles, and enhanced collagen production in the skin, with improvement in skin tone.
+“The pros of both retinol and Retin-A is that you will see improvement in fine lines, wrinkles, and enhanced collagen production in the skin, with improvement in skin tone.
 Retin-A is just a stronger prescription version that works faster and more effectively not only for anti-aging but also for acne,” explains Nazarian.

 "The cons of either,” says Nazarian, “are that over-usage can cause drying and irritation of skin.
 Some people with super-sensitive skin conditions like rosacea may not be able to tolerate either.
 Both topicals also make you more sensitive to sunlight, leading to quicker and easier sunburns.
 Both are also contraindicated in pregnancy,” says Nazarian.